iverubini/helloNovel/README.md

 For the final version, I calculated the average of words in each page, which was 82.
 So I multiplied this by 610, in order to achieve 50k words in total, resulting in 610 pages consisting in 6 inspirational instagram posts.

-The final structure of each post was: affirmation + icon + question + longer affirmation + hashtag.
+The final structure of each post is: affirmation + icon + question + longer affirmation + hashtag.

 For a greater variety of sentences, I used two word banks: https://github.com/janester/mad_libs/blob/master/List%20of%20Plural%20Nouns.txt for nouns and https://www.wordexample.com/list/verbs-in-english#google_vignette for verbs conjugated in the third person.

 I used this dingbat font for the icons: https://www.dafont.com/de/cute-icons.font .
 I didn't use all of the characters like letters v, r and x.

-People's names came from sci-fi stories like 1984, Brave New World and Rocky Horror Picture Show.
+People's names came from sci-fi stories like 1984, Brave New World and Rocky Horror Picture Show and a few other names like Anna-Varney, Cologne and London, which have a sonority that I like.

 The file affirmations.pde generates one frame per play in Processing, and affirmations_pdf.pde generates 610 pages with 6 instagram posts each.